-This assessment is designed to require the candidate to make use of the 'tool kit' of knowledge, understanding and skills they have built up over the course of their learning programme for this qualification for them to competently lead and manage practice within their workplace/setting.
+This assessment is designed to require the candidate to make use of the 'tool kit' of knowledge, understanding and skills they have built up over the course of their learning programme in order for them to competently lead and manage practice within their organisation/setting.
 The assessment takes a holistic view of the candidate's practice, providing a structure that supports them to demonstrate their ability to lead and manage.

-This approach to assessment emphasises to candidates the importance and applicability of the full range of their learning to lead and manage practice in the Children's Care, Play, Learning and Development sector.
-It supports them in learning to take responsibility for transferring their knowledge, understanding and skills in practice; fostering independence, autonomy and the confidence needed within job roles at this level.
+This approach to assessment emphasises to candidates the importance and applicability of the full range of their learning to lead and manage practice in the health and social care sector.
+It supports them to take responsibility for transferring their knowledge, understanding and skills in practice; fostering independence, autonomy and the confidence needed within job roles at this level.

 During the learning programme, it is recommended that the tutor/internal assessor will have taken the opportunity to set shorter, formative tasks that allow candidates to be supported in learning how to independently use the learning they have so far covered, drawing this together in a similar way, so they are familiar with the format, conditions and expectations of the assessment.
-The candidate is also encouraged to reflect on the theoretical assessment activities that they undertook as part of the Level 4 Preparing for Leadership and Management in Children's Care, Play, Learning and Development qualification to support their assessment in practice at Level 5.
+The candidate is also encouraged to reflect on the theoretical assessment activities that they undertook as part of the Level 4 Preparing for Leadership and Management in Health and Social Care qualification to support their assessment in practice at Level 5.